 But you aren’t really alone.
 The hedgerow is alive with wrens learning to fly, feathery bundles tumbling through the undergrowth.
 Muntjac, easily startled on a normal day, just stroll away in the heat whilst the birds, although hiding in the shade, are loud in their song.
 Moorhens are calling and I can see a young one on the lake.
 A blackbird dives out of the bushes in front, sounding the alarm, and is followed by a thrush.

 As I follow the path round I catch movement, fleeting glimpses of unidentifiable (to me, at any rate) birds – hints of colour and shape but not enough for me to name them.
 A bird box is thrumming with bees, large honeybees who have made it their home and then, delightfully, a gang of willow tits rampage through the trees above.
 Wood pigeons flap through the branches.

 It’s too hot today to sit in one of the hides, so I decide to go to the bench that sits at the edge of the lake, in the dappled light of the leafy canopy.
 It is my favourite bench – there is a small bird that likes to hide in the bushes and call out, “chuchi, chuchi, chuchi!”, which makes me feel welcome.
 I look out over the lake, the surface alive with dancing damselflies as fluffy tree pollen drifts over.
 The heat hangs heavy.

-There is no sign of the little grebes on the water – normally so shy but they are a constant presence here in the Sanctuary and I am saddened by their absence.
-However, there is movement, and I am thrilled when I spot one of the young hiding in the reeds as I get up to leave and return to the world outside.
+There is no sign of the little grebes on the water – normally so shy but a constant presence here in the Sanctuary and I am saddened by their absence.
+But then there is movement, and I am thrilled when I spot one of the young hiding in the reeds.
+I get up to leave and return to the world outside.